Müllerian mimicry: Non-deceitful mimicry

-Biologists have not always viewed the Müllerian mechanism as mimicry, both because the term was strongly associated with Batesian mimicry, and because no deceit was involved—unlike the situation in Batesian mimicry, the aposematic signals given by Müllerian mimics are (unconsciously) honest.
+Biologists have not always viewed the Müllerian mechanism as mimicry, both because the term was strongly associated with Batesian mimicry, and because no deception was involved—unlike the situation in Batesian mimicry, the aposematic signals given by Müllerian mimics are (unconsciously) honest.
 Earlier terms, no longer in use, for Müllerian mimicry included "homotypy", "nondeceitful homotypy" and "arithmetic homotypy".

 Evolution

 Aposematism, camouflage, and mimicry

 Müllerian mimicry relies on aposematism, or warning signals.
 Dangerous organisms with these honest signals are avoided by predators, which quickly learn after a bad experience not to pursue the same unprofitable prey again.
 Learning is not actually necessary for animals which instinctively avoid certain prey; however, learning from experience is more common.
 The underlying concept with predators that learn is that the warning signal makes the harmful organism easier to remember than if it remained as well camouflaged as possible.
 Aposematism and camouflage are in this way opposing concepts, but this does not mean they are mutually exclusive.
 Many animals remain inconspicuous until threatened, then suddenly employ warning signals, such as startling eyespots, bright colours on their undersides or loud vocalizations.
 In this way, they enjoy the best of both strategies.
 These strategies may also be employed differentially throughout development.
 For instance, large white butterflies are aposematic as larvae, but are Müllerian mimics once they emerge from development as adult butterflies.